Sam Rosen (sportscaster)

-Sam Rosen (born Samuel Rosenblum, August 12, 1947) is an American sportscaster and Hockey Hall of Famer, best known as the primary play-by-play announcer for the National Hockey League's New York Rangers games on MSG.
-On June 8, 2008, Rosen was inducted into the National Jewish Sports Hall of Fame.
-On November 14, 2016, Rosen was enshrined as the Foster Hewitt Memorial Award winner for outstanding contributions as a broadcaster by the Hockey Hall of Fame.
-Rosen is currently the longest-tenured active broadcaster in the NHL.
+Sam Rosen (born Samuel Rosenblum, August 12, 1947) is a German-born American retired sportscaster and Hockey Hall of Famer, best known as the former primary play-by-play announcer for the National Hockey League's New York Rangers games on MSG.
+In 2008, Rosen was inducted into the National Jewish Sports Hall of Fame.
+In 2016, Rosen was enshrined as the Foster Hewitt Memorial Award winner for outstanding contributions as a broadcaster by the Hockey Hall of Fame.
+In 2024 Rosen was named the recipient of the Lester Patrick trophy for outstanding service to hockey in the United States.
+At the time of his retirement in 2025, Rosen was the longest-tenured active broadcaster in the NHL.

-Rosen's current responsibilities include Rangers telecasts and Sunday NFL games for Fox.
-He is paired with Joe Micheletti on Rangers broadcasts, and Charles Davis, among others, on national Fox broadcasts.

-Early history
+Early life

 Rosen was born Samuel Rosenblum in Ulm, Germany, to Polish parents Louis Rosenblum (1915–1987) and the former Gitel Reiner (1915–2006) of Jewish descent just after World War II.
 His mother was born in Chełm, Poland.
 The Rosenblum family moved to Brooklyn, New York, when Rosen was 2 years old.
 As a New York Yankees fan, Rosen became a fan of their broadcaster Mel Allen.
 Rosen attended Stuyvesant High School and the City College of New York.
 At both schools, Rosen played catcher and was the captain of the baseball team.
-Rosen also played intramural basketball, and was on the track team in high school.
+He also played intramural basketball, and was on the track team in high school.
 Rosen grew up with an older brother, Stephen.

 Broadcasting career

 New York Rangers

-From childhood on, Rosen attended numerous New York Rangers games and taped himself doing play by play.
-Rosen was mentored by veteran Rangers broadcaster Jim Gordon.
-From 1982 to 1984, he was the studio host on Ranger broadcasts, but was promoted to play-by-play in 1984, succeeding Gordon.
+From childhood on, Rosen attended numerous New York Rangers games and taped himself doing play-by-play.
+He was mentored by veteran Rangers broadcaster Jim Gordon, eventually succeeding him in the fall of 1984.
+From 1982 to 1984, he was the studio host on Ranger broadcasts.
 Rosen's first partner was ex-Bruin and Ranger star Phil Esposito.
 Starting in 1986–87, when Esposito left to become Rangers general manager, Rosen was paired with former Rangers goaltender John Davidson (nicknamed J.D.).
-The team would last 20 years together until Davidson left for a management position with the St. Louis Blues and later with the Columbus Blue Jackets.
-Together, Sam and J.D. would be the longest-serving NHL broadcast team.
-Davidson would eventually return to take over duties as President of the Rangers in May 2019.
+Sam and J.D. lasted 20 years together, the longest-serving NHL broadcast team, before Davidson left for a management position with the St. Louis Blues and later with the Columbus Blue Jackets Davidson returned to take over duties as the President of the Rangers on May 17, 2019 and return to Columbus on May 20, 2021.

 Beginning with the 2006–07 NHL season, Rosen partnered with Joe Micheletti, who was New York Islanders TV color analyst with former Rangers radio announcer Howie Rose on Fox Sports Net New York.

 Rosen's most famous call comes every time the Rangers score a goal on the power play.
 The call is simply the name of the player, followed by, "It's a power play goal!", but Rosen uses a unique inflection which has been widely popular among Rangers fans and a staple of any Rangers broadcast.